Microsoft Launches ‘Planetary Computer’ to Reach Biodiversity Goals

 Enhanced operational support

-Building on the successes of the new anti-poaching strategy, Mozambique’s National Administration for Conservation Areas (ANAC) signed an agreement with the Dyck Advisory Group (DAG) enabling them to bring to the table a range of tactical expertise that would strengthen anti-poaching efforts and increase the safety of security operations for those on the ground.
+Building on the successes of the new anti-poaching strategy, Mozambique’s National Administration for Conservation Areas (ANAC) signed an agreement with the Environment Management and Conservation Trust (EMCT) enabling them to bring to the table a range of tactical expertise that would strengthen anti-poaching efforts and increase the safety of security operations for those on the ground.

 “With the higher patrolling efforts and improved daily collaboration between Kruger and Limpopo national parks’ staff, a marked decline in poacher incursions was reported by Kruger.
 Over same period January to November this year, compared to 2018, we have seen incursions reduced by 63% in two most active regions in Kruger adjacent to Limpopo National Park,” says Peter Leitner, Peace Parks Foundation Project Manager in Limpopo National Park.
 It also had a direct and immediate impact on the number of elephant killed in Kruger, which has reduced from 79 in 2018 to 29 as the end of October 2019.

 Intensive Protection Zone Regional Ranger, Samual Chauque, comments on improved operations.
 He says, “I have been a ranger in Limpopo National Park for 15 years.
 Since the beginning until now I have seen a big improvement.
 Now, if we get in contact with poachers, we can call a helicopter to come and help us.
 Within ten minutes the helicopter is there, they can see us on the ground, do a procedure and we can easily catch the poacher.”